lblod/lblod-rekenhof-service/README.md

 #### Query Parameters:
 - `bestuurseenheid` (required): The URI of the "bestuurseenheid" for which the data is being requested.
 (This is taken from the logged in "bestuurseenheid" in the frontend)
-- `filterAangifteplichtig` (required): Boolean that activates or deactivates a subquery that filters the results to only show "mandatarissen" with at least 1 "aangifteplichtig" "mandaat".
+- `filterAangifteplichtig` (required): Boolean that activates or deactivates a subquery that filters the results to only show "mandatarissen" with at least 1 "aangifteplichtig" "mandaat". (it still returns all of their other mandates, as long as they have 1 aangifteplichtig mandaat)

 #### Returned Data Columns:
 - `voornaam`